Fredrickash/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a script that deletes all files in the current working directory that end with the character
+reate a script that creates the directories